Lactation Consultant

 Step Five: Pass IBCLC Licensing Exam (Less Than One Year)

-International Board Certified Lactation Consultant (IBCLC) exams are given a few times per year, and prerequisite coursework and practicum requirements must be met prior to becoming eligible to take the test.
+International Board Certified Lactation Consultant (IBCLC) exams are given a few times per year, and prerequisite coursework and practicum requirements must be met before becoming eligible to take the test.

 What Do Lactation Consultants Do?

 Lactation consultants teach parents and infants nursing skills to overcome breastfeeding challenges.
-They perform a number of services to empower parents to nurse their children, including:
+They perform several services to empower parents to nurse their children, including:

 • Teaching postpartum parents what to look for in a good latch